-- Returns an expression formatted as a date or time. - The NamedFormat argument has the following settings:
+• Returns an expression formatted as a date or time.

 Constant Value Description vbGeneralDate 0 Display a date and/or time.
 If there is a date part, display it as a short date.
 If there is a time part, display it as a long time.
 If present, both parts are displayed. vbLongDate 1 Display a date using the implementation-defined long date format. vbShortDate 2 Display a date using the implementation-defined short date format. vbLongTime 3 Display a time using the implementation-defined time format. vbShortTime 4 Display a time using the 24-hour format (hh:mm).